ThomasHedden/utf8/utf-8_tutorial.md

 Bit masking.

 If we "bitwise and" a four-byte int with the value 0xFF000000, we will keep the value of the first byte and discard the second, third, and fourth bytes.
 Similarly, if we "bitwise and" a four-byte int with the value 0x00FF0000, we will keep the value of the second byte and discard the first, third, and fourth bytes; and if we "bitwise and" a four-byte int with the value 0x0000FF00, we will keep the value of the third byte and discard the first, second, and fourth bytes; and if we "bitwise and" a four-byte int with the value 0x000000FF, we will keep the value of the fourth byte and discard the first, second, and third bytes.
-However, remember that the other bits of a four-byte int are zeroed out by masking with 0xFF000000, the high-order byte must be considered in isolation.
+However, remember that although the other bits of a four-byte int are zeroed out by masking with 0xFF000000, the high-order byte must be considered in isolation.
 This is best done by bit shifting.

 Bit shifting